Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists

-We also analyzed the participant sentiment or stance towards AI, elicited in the post-experiment questionnaire, asking how they feel about AI.
+We also analyzed the participant sentiment towards AI, elicited in the post-experiment questionnaire.
 Most left some comments, either on generative AI in general or on the generative tool used in the experiment (96 comments could be used, as a few were empty or illegible).
 As above, we used GPT-4o as a zero-shot stance detection tool, requesting the following categories: positive (including excited or enthusiastic), critical or concerned, mixed (multiple or ambivalent feelings expressed), and neutral or indifferent (including discussing pragmatic technical aspects).
-Figure \ref{figure_promptnlp}.C shows here differences do emerge: 27 of the laypeople are positively minded about AI compared to only 9 artists, who were more likely to have mixed or critical feelings.
-Naturally, as a survey, this is a small sample, and such attitudes have been surveyed more extensively elsewhere \parencite{novozhilova_looking_2024,goetze_ai_2024,lovato_foregrounding_2024}, but it serves to provide some insight into our sample.
+Figure \ref{figure_promptnlp}C shows that differences do emerge: 27 of the laypeople are positively minded about AI compared to only 9 artists, who were more likely to have mixed or critical feelings.
+Naturally, as a survey, this is a small sample, and such attitudes have been surveyed more extensively elsewhere \parencite{novozhilova_looking_2024,goetze_ai_2024,lovato_foregrounding_2024,tang_exploring_2024,lima_public_2025}, but it serves to provide some insight into our sample.

 \FloatBarrier